• Home

 How Often?

 Committees must hold regular committee meetings to accomplish the purposes of the committees.
 The frequency of the meetings is determined by the committee.
-Per SDPA Bylaws, two or more members of a committee may call a meeting.
+Per SDPA Bylaws, two or more members of a committee may call a meeting of a standing committee.
 Board policy is that the Ethics and Standards Committee will meet monthly with e-mail communication in between meetings if necessary.
-Board policy is that the CE Committee will meet at least four times per year with e-mail communication in between meetings if necessary.
+The December meeting may be missed.

 Where?